Azizaman/fullstack_todoapp/README.md

-This is my first fullstack app.and many more will come .Let Go!!
+This is my first fullstack app and many more will come Let Go!!